 Here is an image showing a typical scenario:

 In this case a SELECT statement on the replica is running for a couple of minutes.
 In the meantime, a change is made on the primary (UPDATE, DELETE, etc.).
 This is still no problem.
 Remember: DELETE does not really delete the row – it simply marks it as dead, but it is still visible to other transactions, which are allowed to see the “dead” row.
 The situation becomes critical if a VACUUM on the primary is allowed to really delete row from disk.
 VACUUM is allowed to do that because it has no idea that somebody on a standby is still going to need the row.
 The result is a replication conflict.
 By default a replication conflict is resolved after 30 seconds:

 ERROR: canceling statement due to conflict with recovery Detail: User query might have needed to see row versions that must be removed

-If you have ever seen a message like that – this is exactly the kind of problem we are talking about here.
+If you have ever seen a message like that – it’s exactly the kind of problem we are talking about here.

 hot_standby_feedback can prevent replication conflicts